CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 }
 ```

-### Producer
+### 7. A producer *SHOULD* be expressed

-Please set the `producer` property to the `Organization` that produced the software.
+Please set the `producer` property to the `Organization` that produced the software, i.e. the organization that employs
+the developers.
 Note that this may be distinct from the `provider` of the software as a service!
+Do not set CLARIAH as
+the producer, as that is a project rather than an institute.

+Syntax examples for your `codemeta.json`:

 ```json
     "producer": {